3 Days in Amsterdam Itinerary| Amsterdam City Break Travel Guide

 See the Gingerbread Houses

-AS highlight of what to see in Amsterdam in three days is the Gingerbread Houses.
+A highlight of what to see in Amsterdam in three days is the Gingerbread Houses.
 Head out of the city centre to the boats on the Damrak where you’ll find the famous Instagram gingerbread houses.

 Opposite a wide bike path and several bridges over the canals, the Gingerbread houses are a popular tourist site where you have an opportunity not only to enjoy fantastic views but take excellent Instagram photos.
+You can also catch canal tour boats from in front of the gingerbread houses on your city break to Amsterdam.

 Where you’ll be viewing the houses is sorta of on a side walk, so if you want great holiday photos get there early when there is less traffic and people walking by.
+Also watch out for birds that fly over head and don’t get too close to the edge or you might fall into the water.
+Which is not a good look.

 Say Hello to the 9 Streets Area